 Eventually the desire for better human-machine performance spread through industry.
 A new emphasis on injury reductions led to further studies which considered the mismatch between people and tasks.
 Much of the early work on human physical capability was done in Europe; however, by the 1970s, U.S. researchers were focused on the importance of job and task design as a means to limit musculoskeletal injuries.
 Back injuries were of particular interest, because they were the most frequent and costly.
 Over time, researchers have come to understand the significant relationship between human capacity — both physical and psychological — and task-induced external load.
 As a result, interests have gradually expanded to consider all forms of musculoskeletal injury.

-This then became and remains the focus of ergonomics.
-What is reasonable to expect from people?
-How much can they safely lift, push, pull without being overloaded?
-How does this vary with body posture and time on task?
-How variable is that within the individual (day-to-day variability due to fatigue, yesterdays activity, etc.), and between individuals (the large young active male versus the small elderly sedentary female)?
-How long can they focus on a task and what factors affect their focus?
-What can people hear/see/feel/perceive about their job, and how does that change with time on a task?
-As we understand these and other similar factors, we can design jobs that are within peoples capacity and as a result we will get better, more consistent performance with fewer musculoskeletal complaints and injuries.
+Musculoskeletal injury remains the focus of ergonomics today.
+In designing equipment or tasks, there are many key questions to consider: What is reasonable to expect from people?
+How much can an individual safely lift, push, or pull without being overloaded?
+How do overload constraints vary with body posture and time on task?
+How variable is that within the individual (day-to-day variability due to fatigue, yesterday's activity, etc.) and between individuals (the large young active male versus the small elderly sedentary female)?
+How long can an individual focus on a task, and what factors affect focus?
+What can people hear, see, feel, or otherwise perceive about their jobs, and how does this perception change with time?
+As we understand these and related ergonomics factors, we can design jobs within the capacity of the workforce, and therefore yield more consistent performance with fewer musculoskeletal injuries.